latchbio/latch/docs/source/basics/parameter_types.md

 ![List of class](../assets/ui/dataclass.png)

+### Custom Types

+If existing types don't directly work, it is possible to define your own custom types to be used in tasks and workflows.
+See the Flyte docs on how to do so [here](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/extend_flyte/custom_types.html).

 ## Setting Default Values

-Notice that every parameter in the above list of types had a default value.
-This default value will be displayed to the user in the frontend interface and will be passed by default if no change is made.
+If a parameter has a default value, it will be displayed to the user in the frontend interface and will be passed by default if no change is made.
 You do not have to provide a default value, but it helps document parameters and provide semantic context to users.

 ## Example